Climate change pushes investors to take their temperature

 That was followed by the launch of the “Net-Zero Asset Owner Alliance” at a U.N. climate summit in September.
 The group, which has so far signed up 16 insurers and pension funds with combined assets of almost $4 trillion, has pledged to align investments with the most ambitious Paris temperature targets.

-The world’s biggest asset manager, BlackRock (BLK.N), last week announced an overhaul of the way it approaches climate risk.
+The world’s biggest asset manager, BlackRock, last week announced an overhaul of the way it approaches climate risk.
 Chief Executive Larry Fink told the thousands of companies it holds stakes in that sustainable investing was the “strongest foundation” for client portfolios.

 Generation Investment Management, a fund co-founded by former U.S. Vice President Al Gore with $25 billion of assets invested according to environmental and sustainability criteria, says temperature scores are an important development.